Welcome, Guest. Please login or register.

 I don't have a scanner, could I provide some of my photos by snail mail?

 Sure, we will gladly scan them and return you the originals.
-We prefer to proceed that way rather than never to have any picture from you.
+We prefer to proceed that way rather than never to have any picture from you or a known author.

 [08] The Download Page